Middle Eastern empires: Mitanni

 Mitanni was the most powerful Hurrian-speaking kingdom in the region.
 It came to dominate northern Syria, northern Mesopotamia and southeast Anatolia.
 Shaushtatar, king of Mitanni, sacked the Assyrian capital of Assur some time in the 15th century during the reign of Nur-ili, and took the silver and golden doors of the royal palace to Washukanni.
 This is known from a later Hittite document, the Suppililiuma-Shattiwaza treaty.
 After the sack of Assur, Assyria may have paid tribute to Mitanni up to the time of Eriba-Adad I (1390–1366 BCE).

-Mitanni kingdom would go on to fight full-scale wars, and occasionally alliances, with the Egyptians, Assyrians and Hittites, with the latter destroying the kingdom after conquering its capital.
+The Mitanni kingdom would go on to fight full-scale wars, and occasionally form alliances, with the Egyptians, Assyrians and Hittites.
+The Hittites would ultimately destroy the kingdom after conquering its capital.